JoshMcguigan/opc-gateway/README.md

 OPC Gateway exposes data from an OPC-UA server via HTTP and WebSocket APIs.

+## Support

+This package is no longer actively maintained.

 ## Run

 OPC Gateway is launched from the command line with two arguments: the URL of the OPC server and the port number to use for the web server.